Supporting Children With ADHD

 The next few principles have to do with rewards and consequences.
 Barkley says that it is important for parents to provide immediate consequences (good or bad) for a behavior.
 The longer a parent waits between the behavior and the consequence, the less effective that consequence will be.
 Additionally, the consequences must be frequent and consistent to have any sort of effect.
 If a child believes that his or her actions have no consequences, then their behavior will reflect that idea.
 For instance, the child may stop trying to complete tasks on time, if he or she has not received feedback regarding the tasks completed.
 In these principles, Barkley is attacking the lack of self-motivation present in children who suffer from ADHD.
 By making the consequences apparent and frequent, a parent is more likely to garner the preferred behavior from the child.

 Help with Problem Solving

 In addition, ADHD interrupts a child’s ability to solve problems easily and effectively.
 As a parent, it may be prudent to help a child problem-solve by constructing a method that details the necessary steps of problem-solving.
-For ADHD help, break the steps up so the child can easily digest each step so as to not overwhelm him or her.
+For ADHD help, break the steps up so the child can easily digest each step to not overwhelm him or her.
 For word problems, for example, use index cards to break up the elements of the problem in a physical way.
-Then, allow the child to add to it in order to logically solve the problem.
+Then, allow the child to add to it to logically solve the problem.

 Sense of Humor

-Finally, perhaps the best principle of supporting a child with ADHD is to be understanding of the condition.
+Finally, perhaps the best principle for supporting a child with ADHD is to be understanding of the condition.
 Not only do you need to understand ADHD from a scientific standpoint, but you also need to understand it from a human one as well.
-Understanding that neither you nor your child are perfect, and in doing so, you know that mistakes are going to happen.
+Understanding that neither you nor your child is perfect, and in doing so, you know that mistakes are going to happen.
 Holding onto those mistakes is going to cause a lot of strife in your life, and you need to learn the art of letting go and be better able to offer ADHD help.